great-divide/whohasmytools/README.md

 ### Future versions
 In addition to addressing the notes above re: Borrower, a future version could also put in timed reminders, and send a message to both parties at some determined interval (1 week, 2 weeks) to remind them who has their Tools, whose Tools they have.

+Also, the My Tools section of the User dashboard could be altered to display Available Tools vs Loaned Tools (right now all Tools are displayed, regardless of loan status).
+This would be useful as a quick overview of the state of one's tool library.